Hanoi Metro: Network

-Line 2A (Cat Linh Line): Cat Linh - Ha Dong
+Line 2A: Cat Linh - Ha Dong

 The 13.1 km line, consisting of 12 stations (all elevated), and connecting the districts Dong Da, Thanh Xuan and Ha Dong, will be the first operational line in the metro system.
 This line is constructed using Official Development Assistance (ODA) from China with a total investment of US$868 million.
 The China Railway Sixth Group is the EPC (Engineering, Procurement and Construction) contractor for the project, and the Ministry of Transport (Vietnam) is an investor.

 The construction was started on 10 October 2011 and was initially targeted to begin operations in 2016.
 In 2016, it was announced that the completion date was to be pushed back to early 2018.
 However, due to funding and land acquisition issues, construction wasn't completed until September 2018.
 Following completion, the pilot run and testing was conducted from September to December 2018.
 Line 2A was scheduled to commence operations in February 2019, before the holidays of Lunar New Year, but was postponed for the sixth time as some station construction works remained incomplete.
 Transport Minister Nguyen Van The had hopes that operations would begin in April 2019.

 On 30 April 2019, a representative from the Railway Project Management Board informed the press that the line was not yet operational, the reason stated being that the system had not yet been issued with a safety certificate and it had not been accepted by the State Acceptance Council.
-By the deadline of 30 April 2019, the General Chinese Contractor had not completed some stations, depot areas, escalator roofs for stations, drainage connections for Ring Road Station 3, landscaping, trees, electricity and ticketing systems.
+By the deadline of 30 April 2019, the General Chinese Contractor had not completed some stations, depot areas, escalator roofs for stations, drainage connections for Ring Road 3 Station, landscaping, trees, electricity and ticketing systems.

 After multiple delays, the trial run was restarted on 28 October 2019, to last for 20 days.
 Beginning in December 2020, Line 2A underwent a full-scale test run in order to check its safety before approval for commercial service.
-Line 2A opened to the public on 6 Nov 2021.
+Line 2A opened to the public on 6 November 2021.